RibbonCommunications/sbc_aws_cloudformation/supported/standalone/existing-stack/README.md

 14. Click on the name of the newly created bucket in the list.
     The S3 bucket contents are listed.

 15. Optionally a folder can be created to upload the HFE.sh script into by clicking **Create folder** and providing a folder name.

 16. Click on **Upload** and then select the HFE.sh script from your computer for upload, then click on **Upload**.

 17. Click on the newly added file name and record the **Object URL** of the script.
 This will be needed later.

 # Finding Amazon Linux 2 AMI ID for use in HFE deployments

 The High-Availabiltity Front-End (HFE) is a lightweight instance with minimal processes used to forward packets from Public IP addresses to private IP addresses on the SBC.
 The HFE runs on a standard Amazon Linux 2 instance.

 To find the AMI id of the latest Amazon Linux 2 image in your region do the following:

-1. Navigate to the**EC2 Management Console** for the region in which you plan to launch the HFE and SBC**.**
+1. Navigate to the **EC2 Management Console** for the region in which you plan to launch the HFE and SBC.

 2. Click on **Launch Instance.**
     The Choose an Amazon Machine Image (AMI) screen appears